How to Choose a Grow Light

 Every true grower knows the name Vivosun, a company that manufactures everything a grower could ever need – including a high-quality 315-watt CMH light fixture.
 This light is capable of covering a 9-square-foot space in veg and 6-square-foot space in bloom.

-Of all the best lights for indoor growing, this one is great for growers looking for high light intensity for medium-sized grow rooms.
+Of all the lights for indoor growing, this one is great for growers looking for high light intensity for medium-sized grow rooms.
 The CMH bulb is included with the ballast fixture, so no need to purchase a bulb separately.

 BloomGrow 630W CMH CDM